LeonSong1995/gsMap/docs/source/index.rst

 Introduction
 ------------

-``gsMap`` (Genetics-informed Pathogenic Spatial Mapping) is introduced to integrate spatial transcriptomics (ST) data with summary statistics of genome-wide association studies (GWAS), aiming to identify complex trait (disease)-associated cells and map their spatial distributions.
+``gsMap`` (genetically informed spatial mapping of cells for complex traits) is introduced to integrate spatial transcriptomics (ST) data with summary statistics of genome-wide association studies (GWAS), aiming to identify complex trait (disease)-associated cells and map their spatial distributions.

 Key Features
 ------------